 Providers of interconnected Voice over Internet Protocol (VoIP) service also must offer 711 dialing service.

 The Americans with Disabilities Act requires that people with disabilities who use TTYs or other devices have direct, equal access to emergency response services.
-In the event of an emergency, TTY users should call 911 directly and not make a TRS call via 711.
+In the event of an emergency, TTY users should call 911 directly and not make a TTY-based TRS call via 711.

 More information on TRS